 All new complaints are considered by the Ombudsman’s Complaints Advice Team, who will acknowledge receipt of the complaint and notify the accused member, the Monitoring Officer of the relevant authority and the Clerk of the relevant Community Council (if appropriate) of it and provide them with a copy of it.
 Any complaint of this nature must be supported by direct evidence, as opposed to assertions.
 Where necessary we may contact you for more details.
 In submitting a complaint, you must understand that your details will be disclosed to the member who you are complaining about and, if necessary, you must be prepared to give oral evidence in support of your allegation.

 Each complaint, and any supporting information, will then be examined against a two stage test.
 At the first stage, we will consider whether there is direct evidence that a breach of the Code of Conduct has occurred.
 At the second stage we consider whether an investigation or a referral to a standards committee or the Adjudication Panel for Wales is required in the public interest.
 This involves the consideration of a number of public interest factors such as: whether a member has deliberately sought a personal gain at the public expense for themselves or others, misused a position of trust, whether an investigation is required to maintain public confidence in elected members or whether an investigation is proportionate in the circumstances.
-When we have received sufficient information to assess your complaint, we will aim to tell you within twenty working days whether or not the Ombudsman intends to investigate your complaint.
+When we have received sufficient information to assess your complaint, we will aim to tell you within six weeks whether or not the Ombudsman intends to investigate your complaint.
 However where it is not possible we will let you know.

 If a complaint does not meet the two stage test, you will be provided with an explanation in writing.
 A copy will also be sent to all persons previously notified.